 Required: A minimum of one (1) year of recent experience as a registered nurse (RN).

-Semester 1 Course Number Course Name Hours GNRS 5373 Theoretical and Research Foundations for Advanced Nursing Practice 3 GNRS 5355 Pathophysiology 3 Semester 2 Course Number Course Name Hours GNRS 5307 Advanced Health Assessment 3 GNRS 5217 NP Diagnostic Reasoning 2 Semester 3 Course Number Course Name Hours GNRS 5301 Pharmacology 3 GNRS 5346 Public Policy 3 Semester 4 Course Number Course Name Hours GNRS 5669 Introduction to Primary Care of Adults 6 GNRS 5266 Families and Health Promotion 2 Semester 5 Course Number Course Name Hours GNRS 5670 Primary Care: Children and Comprehensive Prenatal Care 6 GNRS 5349 Informatics/Quality Improvement 3 Semester 6 Course Number Course Name Hours GNRS 5668 FNP Chronic Illness 6 GNRS 5350 NP Business and Roles 3 Semester 7 Course Number Course Name Hours GNRS 53371 Public Health Principles in Advanced Practice Nursing 3 GNRS 5302 FNP Clinical Practicum 3
+Semester 1 Course Number Course Name Hours GNRS 5373 Foundations of Research/Theory 3 GNRS 5355 Pathophysiology 3 Semester 2 Course Number Course Name Hours GNRS 5307 Advanced Health Assessment 3 GNRS 5217 NP Diagnostic Reasoning 2 Semester 3 Course Number Course Name Hours GNRS 5301 Pharmacological Principles and Clinical Therapeutics 3 GNRS 5346 Public Policy 3 Semester 4 Course Number Course Name Hours GNRS 5669 Introduction to Primary Care of Adults 6 GNRS 5266 Families and Health Promotion 2 Semester 5 Course Number Course Name Hours GNRS 5670 FNP Primary Care of Children 6 GNRS 5349 Informatics and Quality Improvement 3 Semester 6 Course Number Course Name Hours GNRS 5668 FNP Chronic Illness 6 GNRS 5350 Nurse Practitioner: Professional Role and Business Principles 3 Semester 7 Course Number Course Name Hours GNRS 53371 Public Health Principles in Advanced Practice Nursing 3 GNRS 5302 FNP Clinical Role Practicum 3

 FNP Program Highlights